spuky/lunatone-dali-integration/README.md

 - HACS compatibility ✅
 - Device communication ❌ (Not implemented)
 - Light control ❌ (Not implemented)
-- Configuration flow ❌ (Not implemented)
+- Configuration flow ✅ (Basic structure)

 This is a custom integration for Home Assistant to control DALI2 IoT devices.